thoughtworks/cell-reprogram-workflow/README.md

 <u>params</u>: Input arguments required by the stage.

-Python version used: Python 3.9

-Rstudio cersion used: R version 4.2.2

-Cytoscape version recommended: 3.9.1.
-Cytoscape needs to open in the background while running the workflow.

-PathLinker app to be added to cytoscape using App manager in the software.

-##### R requirements:
-Libraries required in rstudio: reshape2, umap, pheatmap, igraph, GGally, ggplot2 >= 3.3.0 ,RcisTarget, AUCell, RcisTarget

 All the input files should be saved in a folder called data.
 Inputs files user needs to create: